This post may contain affiliate links. Please read our disclosure policy.

 • Add the egg, almond butter, brown sugar, maple syrup, cocoa powder, oil or melted butter, vanilla, salt, baking soda, and 2 tablespoons of water to a bowl.
 Stir until smooth and combined.

-• Fold in the chocolate pieces or chips with a rubber spatula until evenly distributed through the batter.
+• Fold in the chocolate pieces or chips until evenly distributed.

-• Scrape the batter into the prepared pan and spread it into an even layer.
+• Scrape the batter into the prepared baking dish and spread into an even layer.

 • Bake for 25 to 30 minutes, until the top is puffed and a toothpick inserted in the center comes out with a few moist crumbs attached.